Tāmaki Makaurau Zero Waste Awards

 The inspiration for the te reo Māori translation of this category is ‘a young net who weaves the land and weaves people’.

-This award is support by Uru Whakaaro.
+This award is supported by Uru Whakaaro.

 Growing the Movement – Whakakanohi i te Kaupapa Para Kore